Skip to main content

 Chronic activation wears down this mechanism.
 Persistently high levels of cortisol lead to a down-regulation of its own receptors in the brain.
 The feedback system becomes less sensitive.
 It now takes higher levels of cortisol to signal the “off switch,” and the baseline level of cortisol production drifts upward.

 The system loses its ability to return to a true state of rest, resulting in a perpetually elevated cortisol output and a blunted response to new, acute stressors.
-This state of is a central feature of HPA axis dysfunction and has profound implications for metabolic health, as the body’s tissues are marinated in a hormonal environment that constantly promotes a catabolic, pro-inflammatory state.
+This state of glucocorticoid resistance is a central feature of HPA axis dysfunction and has profound implications for metabolic health, as the body’s tissues are marinated in a hormonal environment that constantly promotes a catabolic, pro-inflammatory state.

 Systemic Consequences of Neuroendocrine Imbalance